 Enough to play like Jimi Hendrix, who regularly used the wah-wah and octavia effects.
 Or imitate the Pink Floyd and U2 groups thanks to the Delay effect.

-Before you can enjoy all the effects that exist it is necessary to take the time to set a couple technical questions on how to play the guitar correctly.
+Before you can enjoy all the effects that exist it is necessary to take the time to set a couple technical questions on how to play the electric guitar correctly.

 Several methods exist and you will not be able to acquire them all at once.
 It is therefore necessary to start with the most common: the return trip.